innovait-dk/idp_learn/docs/guide/elements/captions.md

 # Resx Syncing EntityCaptions

-"Resx Syncing EntityCaptions" bygger oven på "Resx".
+"Resx Syncing EntityCaptions" builds on top of "Resx".

-Formålet med "Resx Syncing EntityCaptions" er at oversætte navnene på datamodellen og dermed gøre applikationen flersproget.
-Den læser meta-data fra "Entity Framework" (klassenavne og properties) og oprette selv posterne i listen.
+The purpose of "Resx Syncing EntityCaptions" is to translate the names of the data model and thereby make the application multilingual.
+It reads metadata from "Entity Framework" (class names and properties) and creates the entries in the list itself.

-For at tilføje "Resx Syncing EntityCaptions" skal du vælge fanen "Designer" og klikke på knappen "Add ArchitectureItem...".
-Vælg "Resx Syncing EntityCaptions".
+To add "Resx Syncing EntityCaptions", select the "Designer" tab and click on the "Add ArchitectureItem..." button.
+Choose "Resx Syncing EntityCaptions".

-Derefter får du følgende designer:
+You will then get the following designer:

 ![Alt text](media/captions.png)

-Den første kolonne indeholder de termer, som koden bruger, og den næste kolonne (under "Dansk (Danmark)") er en liste over de termer / overskrifter, der vises i applikationen.

-Der kan tilføjes nye sprog ved at klik på "Add/Remove culture".

-Du kan søge i listen under "Navn" eller "Dansk (Danmark)".

-Eksempel:

-Søg efter "shippers" under "Navn", og designeren vil se sådan ud:
+The first column contains the terms that the code uses, and the next column (under "Danish (Denmark)") is a list of the terms/headings displayed in the application.

+New languages can be added by clicking on "Add/Remove culture".

+You can search in the list under "Name" or "Danish (Denmark)".

+Example:

+Search for "shippers" under "Name", and the designer will look like this:

 ![](../media/captions_1.png)

-I kolonnen "Dansk (Danmark)" kan du nu justere de termer / overskrifter, du ønsker at have i applikationen.
+In the "Danish (Denmark)" column, you can now adjust the terms/headings you want to have in the application.

 ![](../media/captions_2.png)

-Klik på "Create Code" og kør applikationen.
-Skærmbillederne vil nu have de nye termer / overskrifter:
+Click on "Create Code" and run the application.
+The screens will now have the new terms/headings:

 ![](../media/captions_3.png)